 Cookie cutter fans try to find the most unique shapes and extra large or small sizes when they’re hunting and gathering.
 You can find all these useful tools in dozens of styles, colors and handle varieties.
 Cookie cutters range in price from $40-1,550 in many price guides.
 However, the exceptionally valuable examples date back a lot farther than most of those stashed around the average house.
 The older examples often date back to pre-1850 and have flat backs.

 Or, they're oddly shaped, like Abraham Lincoln or a moose with extra large antlers.
 Find a vintage spaceman cutter from the 1950s and you might get as much as $75-100 for it.
 Vintage Halloween examples shaped like witches and cats with arched backs can also be worth about $25 apiece, sometimes more for unusual designs.

 But most any tin cookie cutter holds some value, even it's just a few dollars.
 Examples with little painted wooden handles bring a little more money than those without, even in ordinary shapes like hearts or stars.
 Older copper cookie cutters are usually more valuable than similarly-shaped aluminum examples as well.
 Newer plastic cookie cutters are usually low rung when it comes to value unless they depict a very unusual subject matter and are no longer being marketed.

 Is it Safe to Use Old Kitchen Items?

-If you’re not willing to retire your culinary tools at this juncture, as long as they're not rusty and none of the paint on the handles flakes off into your food, that’s perfectly fine.
+It is perfectly safe to use your vintage culinary items as long as they're not rusty and none of the paint on the handles flakes off into your food.
 Being quite durable, your favorite kitchen implements will likely be around for the next generation of collectors if you're not quite ready to put them to rest just yet.
 Simply hang on to those collectibles and continue to use them.